 Your sons and daughters will prophesy,

-your youths will see visions, your seniors will dream dreams.
+your young adults will see visions, your seniors will dream dreams.

 Even on my male servants and on my female servants